nirae/42_slot_checker/README.md

     chat_id: '0000000000'
 projects:
   - "42cursus-ft_my_project"
+avoid_spam: true
 ```

 - `refresh` is the time to wait for refresh the slot page in seconds (default: 30)
 - `range` is the number of days during which you are looking for slots (default: 7)
 - `disponibility` is the range of the hours you want to be alerted (default: 00:00-23:59)
+- `avoid_spam`: if true, only one message will be sent for a given slot (default: False)

 ## Sending